RakibCSE/CalculatorLibrary/README.md

 # CalculatorLibrary
 Making of a basic calculator app.
-The aim of this project to learn about continuous integration in python.
+The aim of this project to learn about continuous integration software development cycle.